lkmsf/adventOfCode-/README.md

 Advent of code solutions

 ## Set up script
-Downloads your user day for a given day/year and sets up a file with my python template Instructions on use in setUp.sh
+Downloads your user day for a given day/year and sets up a file with my python template.
+Instructions on use in setUp.sh